 - 1. Application - Applicants for admission to graduate study at CBU must apply for acceptance into a specific graduate program.
 Applications can be submitted online at www.calbaptist.edu/gradapp or paper applications can be obtained by contacting the Graduate Admissions Office. - 2.
-Application Fe - A non-refundable application processing fee is required. - 3.
-Completion of a Bachelor's Degree - A bachelor's degree from a regionally accredited institution or the equivalency of a bachelor's degree from a regionally accredited institution is required. - Official Transcripts - Official sealed transcripts from all colleges and universities attended must be submitted to the Graduate Admissions Office.
+Application Fee - A non-refundable application processing fee is required. - 3.
+Completion of a Bachelor's Degree - A bachelor's degree from a regionally accredited institution or the evaluated equivalency of a bachelor's degree from a regionally accredited institution is required. - 4.
+Official Transcripts - Official sealed transcripts from all colleges and universities attended must be submitted to the Graduate Admissions Office.
 "Issued to Student" transcripts are not official.
 An official transcript is one the University receives directly from that institution and bears an official seal.
 A summary of credit transferred from an institution previously attended and recorded on another transcript is not acceptable. - 5.
 GPA Requirement - Applicants to graduate studies must meet a minimum cumulative or last 60 semester (or 90 quarter) unit grade point average specified by each program. - 6.
 Recommendations - Recommendations are required and forms are provided.
 Recommendations may not come from family members or friends.
 Please see specific program requirements for additional recommendation criteria. - 8.
-Application Essay - · All programs require an application essay.
+Application Essay - All programs require an application essay.
 Please see specific program admission requirements for essay information. - 9.
-English Language Proficiency - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction may be required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL).
-The minimum TOEFL score required to display English language proficiency for graduate programs is 89 IBT/230Computer/575 PBT.
-If the scores are lower than this score, but higher than 65 IBT/153CBT/500 PBT applicants may be admitted to the ACCESS program.
+English Language Proficiency - Applicants whose first language is not English and/or do not have a degree from an institution where English is the primary language of instruction are required to display English proficiency before being admitted into a graduate program at CBU and must submit standardized test scores (TOEFL).
+The minimum TOEFL score required to display English language proficiency for graduate programs is 89 IBT/230 CBT/575 PBT.
+If the scores are lower than this score, but higher than 65 IBT/173 CBT/525 PBT applicants may be admitted into a graduate program while taking required language courses to meet the minimum TOEFL requirement.
+If the TOEFL score is less than 65 IBT/173 CBT/525 PBT, applicants may be admitted to the Intensive English Program only.